Warm Farro Vegetable Salad

 - To a large sauté/frying pan add the oil over medium heat.

-To the same saucepan add oil and heat over medium heat. - Add onion, pepper, carrots and celery.
-Cook until they start to softened and season with salt and pepper.
+- Add the onion, pepper, carrots and celery.
+Cook until they start to softened and season with salt, pepper and cumin.
 Add 2 tablespoons water to the pan and simmer until the carrots and pepper are tender and the water has evaporated.
 Stir in the kale and cooked edamame and continue cooking for 2 minutes.

 - Turn off the heat and stir in the cooked farro, using the heat from the pan to warm the farro.